rubyonracetracks/tutorial-rails-rubymn2/04-04-forhire_index_search.md

     RANSACKABLE_ATTRIBUTES + _ransackers.keys
   end
 ```

+### Rails Best Practices
+* Edit the file config/rails_best_practices.yml.
+For MoveModelLogicIntoModelCheck, add the file app/controllers/forhires_controller.rb to the list of ignored files.
-* Enter the command "sh git_check.sh".
+* * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

-### Rails Best Practices
-Edit the file config/rails_best_practices.yml.
-For MoveModelLogicIntoModelCheck, add the file /home/winner/shared/rubymn2/app/controllers/forhires_controller.rb to the list of ignored files.

 ### Wrapping Up
 * Enter the following commands: